Historypin/shiftedstorage/README.md

 [![Test](https://github.com/historypin/community-cloud-storage/actions/workflows/test.yml/badge.svg)](https://github.com/historypin/community-cloud-storage/actions/workflows/test.yml)

+*community-cloud-storage* gives communities actual data sovereignty.
+By keeping archival materials on a private, member-run mesh network rather than in corporate clouds, community-cloud-storage prevents AI companies, governments, or third parties from quietly scraping, indexing, or subpoenaing your files from a central host.
+Because data lives only on physical nodes inside a closed Tailscale/IPFS Cluster, it never leaks into the public IPFS network or any big-tech ecosystem, and is still accessible globally to trusted devices through the user interface.

 *community-cloud-storage* is a command line utility that lets you create and manage a [Docker] based, trusted, decentralized storage system for community archives.
 All the heavy lifting is done by [IPFS Cluster] and [Tailscale] which provides a virtual private mesh network for the cluster participants that the rest of the world can't see.
 A small static web application is also included which makes it easy to see what files have been added to the cluster, and retrieve them.

 This work is part of [Shift Collective]'s [Modeling Sustainable Futures: Exploring Decentralized Digital Storage for Community Based Archives] project, which was funded by the [Filecoin Foundation for the Decentralized Web].
 For more details you can read reports linked from the project's homepage.